Zilith/Fullstack/README.md

 # Fullstack
- This repository is for my exercises of an fullstack course
+This is for the exercies of the Fullstack Open course -> https://fullstackopen.com/en/